 CountySt.
 Mary's County

 Artist StatementI create art out of common, everyday things.
 From discarded clothing to junk mail, I'm motivated by the context of a material—its original purpose and place in our lives as well as the many hands and ideas involved in its creation.
-I "make paint" by breaking these materials down, seeking out color and shape, and putting them back together again in ways that celebrate what we value and why it matters.
+I "make paint" by breaking these materials down, seeking out color and shape, and putting them back together again to examine what we value and why it matters.
 It's sustainable in practice but, more importantly, fueled by a fascination of the elements we most cherish and wish to preserve in ourselves, each other, and the world around us.